-Wan Shi Tong introduces himself to the Gaang as "He who knows ten thousand things".
+The Owl Knowing One, Wan Shi Tong, introduces himself to the Gaang as "He who knows ten thousand things".
 That is literally what his name means in Mandarin Chinese.

 Mikey Simon's stage name is, well, "Kappa Mikey."
 A kappa is a mythical Japanese amphibian.
 Ozu once explained that a kappa is a water creature that lives on land, and is thus a fish out of water, much like Mikey himself, who is an American living in Japan.
 Making things even weirder, kappas are said to like cucumbers and kappa makki is a type of sushi, meaning it's also a Punny Name.

 There is a Yes-Man character actually referred to as "Yes Man" by everyone on the show.
 It's heavily implied that this is his actual name.

 Gargoyles is interesting in that gargoyles do not have names normally, and past history had humans giving them a name, like Goliath.

 When learning to trust Elisa, the various gargoyles of the Manhattan Clan chose names from their surroundings.
 Hudson, for the river, and Brooklyn, Lexington, Broadway, and Bronx.

 When Demona has evil clones of the clan created (to go with Goliath's evil clone Thailog), she gives them names from Los Angeles neighborhoods/landmarks.

 Demona herself is an interesting case: While she is certainly evil enough to merit the name, she wasn't that evil when she first got the name.
 (Her ally Macbeth gave it to her because, and I quote, "You fight like a demon!")